 - Sodashi: The Australian-based skincare product company generates annual revenue of $4 Million.

-I hope the above facts bust the myth about WordPress usage in top brands.
+I hope the above facts bust the myth about WordPress web development usage in top brands.

 Myth-4: WordPress is not suitable for a large eCommerce site